skyformat99/udp2raw-tunnel/README.md

 this project was inspired by kcptun-raw,which modified kcptun to support tcp mode. https://github.com/Chion82/kcptun-raw
 ### relayRawSocket
-a simple  udp to raw tunnel without simluated 3-way handshake wrote in python https://github.com/linhua55/some_kcptun_tools/tree/master/relayRawSocket
+a simple  udp to raw tunnel without simluated 3-way handshake ,wrote in python https://github.com/linhua55/some_kcptun_tools/tree/master/relayRawSocket
 ### icmptunnel
 Transparently tunnel your IP traffic through ICMP echo and reply packets.